davisonio/darkage/README.md

   Chalk: a soft, white and porous sedimentary rock.
 It becomes

-     Chalk Powder when digged.
+     Chalk Powder when dug.
 Can't be craft, only found as stratum.

   Chalk Powder: pile of chalk from digging Chalk stones.
 Can